-Besides their striking color, Orange Amps became known for their pictorial, comic-book inspired control panels.
+Besides their striking color, the amps became known for their pictorial, comic-book inspired control panels.
 Sonically, they offered dazzling cleans coupled with thick, mid-forward British crunch.
 They were best of all worlds, and something you’d love to be photographed with, as well.
 In addition to outfitting high-profile artists, they supplied the back-line for major festivals, and sold tons of merchandise bearing their logo.
-Everyone wanted a piece of Orange Amplification.

-Despite the inevitable ups and downs, Orange has consistently built amps in one form or another since its inception.
+Despite the inevitable ups and downs, they have consistently built vintage tube amps in one form or another since its inception.
 In the 21st century, the brand has blossomed yet again, offering an amazing variety of models at different price points.
-In addition to traditional tube amplifiers, Orange was one of the first brands to embrace the digital revolution, and this is reflected in their current catalogue.
+In addition to traditional tube amplifiers, Orange Amps was one of the first brands to embrace the digital revolution, and this is reflected in their current catalogue.
 They are masters of seamlessly integrating valve and solid-state technology, thereby retaining warmth while allowing for maximum flexibility.

-Midwood Guitar Studio is proud to stock some of the finest amps that Orange has to offer.
-From their flexible and affordable “crush” series, to the portable and powerful “tiny terrors”, to the mighty “rocker” and “tremlord”, they have something for every sort of guitar player.
+Midwood Guitar Studio is proud to stock some of the finest amps that Orange Amplifiers has to offer.
+From their flexible and affordable “crush” series to the portable and powerful “tiny terrors”, to the mighty “Rocker” and “Marcus King MK Ultra”, they have something for every sort of guitar player.
 Beginners and pros alike are keen to sport an orange.
 It’s just a good look.